 QlikView and Tableau

-Both offer above-average graphic manipulation tools in their arsenal, and also offer BI capabilities for interactive analytics with segmented business data, though these capabilities are limited in case of time fraction Tableau.
+Both offer above-average graphic manipulation tools in their arsenal, and also offer BI capabilities for interactive analytics with segmented business data, though these capabilities are limited in case of Tableau.
 However, QlikView and Tableau have some fundamental differences that make them unique and appropriate for specific types of applications.

 QlikView Plus Points

-IDC reports that QlikView is one of Online gambling the most popular BI tools —adding 14 customers per working day across the globe.
+IDC reports that QlikView is one of the most popular BI tools —adding 14 customers per working day across the globe.
 QlikView’s unique selling points are that it ranks highest in customer loyalty, provides satisfactory performance, offers a wide variety of features, and is known for its product quality and overall market position.
 QlikView is probably of the few visualization tools that offers an integrated BI platform and comes bundled with adequate demos, training manuals, and tutorials that can easily fascinate clients and new customers, giving them insight in a fraction of the time they expect.
 Qlikview is easily deployable and configurable, and starts producing stunning reports within minutes of installation.
 QlikView’s patented “associative technology” ensures that the users derive intelligence and insights on demand.
 This product does not use cubes; hence loads all the tables and charts in memory to enable interactive queries and creation of reports—a technology not found in other products.
 As Gartner had predicted– that by 2012, 70% of global companies would embrace in-memory processing of data, QlikView rose to be a market leader in that arena.

 QlikView Next promises to take this product to the next higher level of a viable, enterprise-grade alternative to the incumbent BI players.
-The cost factor is also a huge plus, as the initial special what then investment can be as little as half of other competing BI tools.
+The cost factor is also a huge plus, as the initial investment can be as little as half of other competing BI tools.
 This product’s relative ease of use makes it a preferred choice among average business customers.
 The success rate of this product is 98%, according to IDC.

 QlikView Minus Points